How To Improve CTR | Get More Clicks With Smart Psychology 🧠

 For example, did you know that Facebook posts with images achieve 2.3 times more engagement than posts without images?
 According to research from the International Conference on Information Management, Facebook images that perform well with engagement are well-lit, easy to interpret, lively, and demonstrate ingenuity or playfulness.
 For Instagram, the rules are slightly different.
 Successful Instagram posts are often more artistic than their Facebook counterparts, making use of white space, lots of texture, and bright hues that use less blue.

 But what about video content?
 Video dominates social media engagement in digital marketing.
 Since 85% of Facebook video is now watched without sound, it’s best to design your social media videos to be understood as a visual narrative, even without sound.

 Brand personality & social media click-throughs

 Many businesses shy away from emojis because they think them unprofessional.
-But emojis can bring your brand’s personality alive, and transform it from an emotionless logo to a business with its very own soul.
+But emoji marketing can bring your brand’s personality alive, and transform it from an emotionless logo to a business with clear a mission, vision, and values—a company with its very own soul.
 This can help people to connect emotionally with your brand, which makes you more likable and trustworthy.
 The result is a CTR boost.

 3. Social media ads